MrDogeBro/quicknav/docs/user/introduction.rst

     $ nav py     # go to python projects folder
     $ nav js     # go to javascript projects folder

-Ready to get started with quicknav, head over to the getting started page.
+Ready to get started with quicknav?
+Head over to the `getting started <install.html>`_ page.